qiuyue1993/Notes/CVPR2020/Reading list.md

 - MCEN:Bridging Cross-Modal Gap between Cooking Recipes and Dish Images with Latent Variable Model

+Abstract: In this paper, we focus on the task of cross-modal retrieval between food images and cooking recipes.

+Method:  We present Modality-Consistent Embedding Network (MCEN) that learns modality-invariant representations by projecting images and texts to the same embedding space.
+To capture the latent alignments between modalities, we incorporate stochastic latent variables to explicitly exploit the interactions between textual and visual features.
+Importantly, our method learns the cross-modal alignments during training but computes embeddings of different modalities independently at inference time for the sake of efficiency.

+Result: Extensive experimental results clearly demonstrate that the proposed MCEN outperforms all existing approaches on the benchmark Recipe1M dataset and requires less computational cost.

 ### Image-Text Retrieval / Search (3)

 - Image Search With Text Feedback by Visiolinguistic Attention Learning